Mark Bentley

-Mark James Bentley (born 7 January 1978) is an English former professional footballer who is now a first-team coach at Southend United.
+Mark James Bentley (born 7 January 1978) is an English former professional footballer who was most recently a first-team coach at Southend United.

 Playing career

 Born in Hertford, Bentley started his playing career with Aveley before moving on to Enfield in August 1998.
 He later moved to Aldershot Town, Gravesend & Northfleet (where he won Player of the Year in 2002–03) and Dagenham & Redbridge.
 On 15 January 2004, he stepped up into The Football League when he signed for Southend United, where he made 93 league appearances including 23 as a sub.
 He also scored 12 league goals including five in his last season at Roots Hall and was involved in two consecutive promotions.
 He was offered a new one-year contract to stay at Southend, but opted to go for the security of a two-year deal at Gillingham, signing for them on 22 May 2006.
 He made his debut in the 2–1 home win over Huddersfield Town on 5 August and scored his first goal away to Bradford City in a 4–2 defeat on 12 August.

 Bentley was runner up in the club's 2006–07 player of the year award behind Andrew Crofts and signed a two-year contract extension in September 2007.
 After coming second in the Player of the Year awards for the 2009–10 season, he signed a new one-year contract for new manager Andy Hessenthaler with a clause stating that if he played a certain number of games it would be extended for another season, taking him to the end of the 2011–12 season.
 In March 2011, Bentley signed for Conference National club Cambridge United on a one-month loan from Gillingham.
 On 11 May 2011, Bentley was released by Gillingham after serving five seasons with the club, after the club failed to gain promotion from League Two.
 He subsequently joined Hayes & Yeading United.
 Following Jamie Hand's departure to Luton Town in early September, Bentley was appointed club captain.

 In June 2013, Bentley signed for Conference South club Boreham Wood.
 Bentley signed for Wealdstone in October 2013, to help with the club's push for promotion to the Conference South.
 Bentley left the club by mutual consent, having made ten league appearances, in the summer of 2014.